 The thought is that it’s not realistic to expect people to wear passthrough-AR devices like Quest 3 while socializing, driving, or generally being seen in public.
 In other words, AR’s ideal form factor is an all-day wearable, which is more aligned with seethrough AR’s theoretical endpoints.

 For all these reasons, proponents see passthrough AR as a good option today.
 That’s propelled by optical advantages noted above, and validation from Apple Vision Pro’s technical achievement.
-Meta also deserves credit for combining passthrough AR and the element of affordability.
+Meta also deserves credit for combining passthrough AR with the element of affordability.

 But the same proponents consider seethrough AR the dominant modality in the long run – at least in consumer markets.
 But the “long run” could mean decades.
 The good news, in the meantime, is that the steps in this evolutionary path are producing compelling devices today.